A Q&A with Functional Prototypes Expert Jacob Turetsky

 Photo courtesy of Ryu Tomita.

+Spotlight articles shine a light on designers we admire, asking leaders in the field about their work and their design journey.
 This month’s Spotlight turns to Technical Design — the quiet, intricate work that transforms ideas into products that actually perform.
 We sat down with Ryu Tomita, a former member of the Interwoven team and one of the most precise technical designers we’ve had the pleasure of working with.

 Ryu’s career bridges industrial design, soft goods, wearables, and fashion, his strength lies in the details: how materials behave, how components integrate, and how thoughtful engineering elevates user experience.
 In this conversation, he reflects on his path, his process, and the craft behind technical design.